 - Imagine the sensation of walking into cold water and the sensation of the scrotum lifting upward and inwards

-- Squeeze around anus to prevent passing wind and relax
+- Squeeze around the anus to prevent passing wind and relax

-Please note the use of male & female pronouns are purely for anatomical reference.
+Please note the use of male & female pronouns is purely for anatomical reference.